Ullavs/calculator/README.md

 # Calculator

 ## Project
-This is a calculator, inspired by an assignment from LOI study.
+This is a calculator with all the expected functionality, inspired by an assignment from LOI study.

 ## Built with:
 - JavaScript

 ### Future improvements
-- [ ] Mobile design
+- [ ] Design refactor
 - [ ] Mobile friendly

 ## Live URL